j-abed/tower-defense-game-/README.md

 - **Mouse Click**: Place tower or select existing tower
 - **Start Wave**: Begin the next wave
 - **Pause**: Pause/resume the game
+- **Fast Forward**: Toggle between 2x, 3x, and 4x speed (default is 2x)
 - **Upgrade Selected**: Upgrade the currently selected tower
+- **Sell Tower**: Sell the selected tower for a refund
+- **Map Seed**: Enter a seed number to generate a specific map, or use random seed button

+## Map Generation

+The game features procedurally generated maps with seed-based randomization:
+- Each map is unique but deterministic (same seed = same map)
+- Enter a seed number to replay a specific map
+- Share seed numbers with friends to play the same map
+- Maps are generated with winding paths that ensure playability

 ## Running the Game